williamsconcepts/personal-site/content/tutorials/TRY-KEEPING-IT-UNDER-YOUR-HAT/index.md

 ---
-slug: "YOU-ARE-ALWAYS-RESPONSIBLE"
+slug: "TRY-TO-KEEP-IT-UNDER-YOUR-HAT"
-title: "YOU ARE ALWAYS RESPONSIBLE FOR YOU LIFE"
+title: "TRY TO KEEP IT UNDER YOUR HAT"
-subtitle: "YOU ARE ALWAYS RESPONSIBLE."
+subtitle: "TRY TO KEEP IT UNDER YOUR HAT."
-image: "day5.png"
+image: "try.png"
-imageTitle: "A GOOD FACT THAT ALWAYS REOCCURS IN OUR LIVES"
+imageTitle: "TRY TO KEEP IT UNDER YOUR HAT"
 imageAlt: "from canva"
-date: "2020-08-04T00:00:00-08:00"
+date: "2020-08-05T00:00:00-08:00"
 tags:
   - Tips
   - Siri